Postgraduate Course: International Criminal Law (one semester) (LAWS11219)

-- Develop their problem-solving skills by exploring problems which are not specifically covered in the course assignments.
-Existing knowledge will therefore have to be applied to novel situations;
+- This knowledge and understanding noted in (1), supra, is to be put into practice by the student in dealing with problems which are not specifically covered in the course assignments.
+Existing knowledge will therefore have to be applied to novel situations.

-- Utilise their communication skills in the form of participation in seminar discussions.
+- Communication skills are expected in the form of participation in the seminar discussions.
 The course is not to be a mere setting out of knowledge by the teacher, but rather an interactive process involving the students.
-Consequently, students that fail to participate as expected will not gain any benefit, and the value of them taking the course will inevitably be compromised.
+To the extent that students fails to participate as expected, the benefit to them of taking the course will inevitably be compromised.

-- Work autonomously when required, in the form of independent research and writing for the essay component of the course.
+- Autonomous work is required, in the form of independent research and writing for the essay component of the course.

 |Graduate Attributes and Skills